tlricherson/dataacademy/4-Visualization Literacy.md

 ## Reminders ##
 The same data set can look very different depending upon which chart you choose.
 Visit [visualizing distributions](http://www.darkhorseanalytics.com/blog/visualizing-distributions-30) for some examples, but there is additional background on how the [same stats can lead to different graphs](https://www.autodeskresearch.com/publications/samestats).

+Color can be very tricky.
+This is a complex topic that we could spend an entire session on.
+There are some [resources on Pinboard](https://pinboard.in/u:tlricherson/t:color), including palettes, tools for evaluating for people with vision issues, and best practices from the research.

 ## Literature review ##
 Bartram, L., Patra, A., & Stone, M. (2017, May).
 [Affective Color in Visualization](https://research.tableau.com/sites/default/files/Affective%20Color%20CHI%202017.pdf).
 In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (pp. 1364-1374).
 ACM.